 Something not many travelers think to do is to search for the hostel's name in Google to see if they have a website.
 If they do and you can book directly through it, it's worth taking a look at the prices.

-You may be surprised to learn how many times booking direct works out to be cheapest -- after all, from the the hostel's perspective, they can afford to offer a small discount as they won't have to give a commission to HostelBookers or HostelWorld, etc. Some of these sites take as much as 30% of the total price of the booking to list the guesthouses, so it's no surprise they can offer a cheaper rate if you don't go through Agoda or HostelBookers.
+You may be surprised to learn how many times booking direct works out to be cheapest -- after all, from the hostel's perspective, they can afford to offer a small discount as they won't have to give a commission to HostelBookers or HostelWorld, etc. Some of these sites take as much as 30% of the total price of the booking to list the guesthouses, so it's no surprise they can offer a cheaper rate if you don't go through Agoda or HostelBookers.

 If the hostel doesn't have their own site, take a look to see if there's a listed email address for the owner, or maybe even a Facebook page.
 If so, you can contact the hostel in advance to see if you can work out a cheaper price to the one you've found online.
 If you mention you'll be saving them the commission they'd usually pay to HostelBookers, etc, they'll likely be open to negotiation.

 So Many Options!
 Which Should You Go With?

 We'd recommend heading to Hostelz to start your search.
 Once you've found a place that sounds perfect for you, head to HostelBookers, or even TripAdvisor, to read the reviews left by other travelers.
 If they're mostly positive and the hostel sounds like a good fit, pick a few of the websites mentioned above, check the prices at each of them, and choose the one that's cheapest.
 If you're short on time, aggregate sites are the way to go.